-Laszlo (1974), who also applied systems theory to issues of world society in his Strategy for the Future, wrote about what Wilber would call the four-quadrant impact of therapy that worked with mindful subject-object differentiation.
-It raised levels of consciousness that embraced greater levels of compassion, or the ability to be moved in the guts (from the Greek) by the situation of others.
+Laszlo, who also applied systems theory to issues of world society in his 1974 Strategy for the Future, writes about what Wilber would call the four-quadrant impact of therapy that works with mindful subject-object differentiation.
+It raises levels of consciousness that embrace greater levels of compassion, or the ability to be moved in the guts (from the Greek) by the situation of others.